Updated on: March 1, 2023

 - Avira Prime.
 Avira has an excellent malware scanner and it comes with web protections, a game booster, and system clean-up tools.
 However, Avira’s antivirus package doesn’t offer any sort of parental controls.

 - ESET.
 ESET has near-perfect malware detection rates and excellent diagnostics tools, but its parental controls are quite lacking.
 It lets you set screen time limits and has geo-fencing and location tracking capabilities, but its content filtering didn’t block inappropriate content on Google Image and YouTube searches during my tests.

 Do I really need to use parental controls?

-Yes, you really do.
-There are all kinds of dangers hiding on the internet.
+Yes, you really need to be using parental controls with your kids.
+There are all kinds of dangers hiding on the internet:

 - Online predators can deceive children and get personal details and images.

 - Scammers can trick kids into giving away sensitive social security and financial data.

 - Malicious websites can embed malware in files that are aimed at children.